Optimize your building performance with Building Operator Certification

 BOC in Kentucky

-The Kentucky Pollution Prevention Center (KPPC) and the Midwest Energy Efficiency Alliance (MEEA) have collaborated to bring the Building Operator Certification (BOC) program to the Commonwealth of Kentucky through funding provided by the Kentucky Energy and Environment Cabinet.
+The Kentucky Pollution Prevention Center (KPPC) and the Midwest Energy Efficiency Alliance (MEEA) collaborated in 2018 to bring the Building Operator Certification (BOC) program to the Commonwealth of Kentucky through funding that was provided by the Kentucky Energy and Environment Cabinet.

-The education and technical assistance provided through this collaboration will contribute to the reduction of greenhouse gas emissions and support conservation of energy in existing buildings and facilities through implementation of energy efficiency measures.
+The education and technical assistance that was provided through this collaboration empowered attendees to achieve reduction of greenhouse gas emissions and support conservation of energy in existing buildings and facilities through implementation of energy efficiency measures.

-Additionally, KPPC will provide coaching assistance to training participants for course assignments and facility-level operations to enhance effectiveness and increase implementation rates.
+Additionally, KPPC provided coaching assistance to training participants for course assignments and facility-level operations to enhance effectiveness and increase implementation rates.